Buffalo New York, USA Travel Guide

 June through September for best conditions.

-December through March for ice skating, skiing.
+December through March for skating on ice, skiing.

 These requirements differ based on your nationality.